OmaymaS/onceupondata/content/post/2019-02-01_goodreads-book-recommendation.md

 ## Conclusion

 In this post we had an overview about the use of embeddings for matrix factorization and feature creation.
 We trained preliminary models in Keras to understand the possible architectures for the two mentioned methods.
-We also had a glimpse of the implementation in fast.ai library.
+We also had an overview about the implementation in fast.ai library.
 It is worth mentioning that in practice I would take more time to inspect the dataset  and might modify it unless it is one with a benchmark.
 I could also look into other metrics or specific groups which were less represented.
 But the main purpose of the post was to go over the main ideas and see code examples as a first step of experimentation.

 ## References and Readings